earlman/lee-law-offices/content/practice-areas/harrassment.md

 * Your supervisor/co-worker touches your body parts behind you.
 * Your supervisor/co-worker constantly stares at your body parts.
 * Your supervisor/co-worker removes or tries to remove your hijab.

-Enough is enough.
-It is time to stand up against your harasser.
-We are here to protect you.
-No legal fees unless we win for you.
-Contact us for a free consultation.